smolino/skill-communicate/README.md

 # skill-communicate

-This skill let you to communicate with voice command between picroft or Desktop and
+Communication with voice command between picroft or Desktop and another picroft with skill-gpio8s installed.
+The communication is made using an ssh connection sending say_to_mycroft command to a remote picroft.

+# Installation

 Step 1.
 Create a public/private keys with “ssh-keygen” (ENTER through everything):